 The Met Rooftop

 The Metropolitan Museum offers its own green rooftop destination.
 Visitors to this popular location can enjoy not just a stunning rooftop garden, but also a fantastic view of the nearby Central Park – a must-see view for nature lovers.
 Annual single-artist installations are also displayed on the terrace.
 Meanwhile, the Met itself below the garden offers an unrivaled international collection of contemporary art and historic artifacts.

 These are just some of the greenest rooftops you can find in the city.
+Their beauty can inspire you to share a piece of your emotions sending flowers to loved ones.
 Garden Destinations is definitely no stranger to the fact that New York is a veritable jungle of secret green spaces, and it’s up to you to find where the rest are hidden.